Nicotiana tabacum: Description

-It is an annual plant that grows 1 to 3 m high and is sticky hairy on all parts.
+It is an annual plant that grows 1 to 3 m high and is sticky haired on all parts.
 The stems are thick and not very branched.
 The leaves can be over 50 cm long with the blades ovate to elliptical, or obovate, pointed towards the front and, at the base, run down the stem or are sessile, encompassing the stem.

 The scented inflorescences are multi-branched panicles.
 The flower stalks are 5 to 15 mm long.
 The calyx is 12 to 18 mm and is covered with uneven 4 to 8 mm narrow pointed calyx lobes shorter than the calyx tube.
 The crown is plate-shaped, the coronet is white, pink or red, the corolla tube greenish-cream, pink or red.
 The corolla tube has a total length of 3.5 to 4.5 cm and is 3 to 5 mm wide in the lower part and widens to 7 to 12 mm in the upper part.
 The coronet is lobed or pentagonal.
 The stamens are designed unevenly and start below the center of the corolla tube.
 The anthers of the four longer stamens are close to the opening of the corolla tube or are slightly above it.
 The fifth stamen is significantly shorter than both longer pairs.
 The stamens have a length of 2.5 to 3.5 cm, significantly longer than the anthers, and are hairy at the base.

 The fruit is a 1.5 to 2 cm long capsule that is narrowly elliptical to egg-shaped.
-It can stand out over the chalice or be enclosed by it.
+It can stand out over the calyx or be enclosed by it.
 The seeds are spherical or broadly elliptical and are up to 0.5 mm long with a wavy networked surface.

 Almost every part of the plant except the seed contains nicotine, but the concentration is related to different factors such as species, type of land, culture and weather conditions.
 The concentration of nicotine increases with the age of the plant.
 Tobacco leaves contain 2 to 8% nicotine combined as malate or citrate.
 The distribution of the nicotine in the mature plant is widely variable: 64% of the total nicotine exists in the leaves, 18% in the stem, 13% in the root, and 5% in the flowers.